-The Spotlight On podcast welcomes alumni Neil Curran, to speak about his time studying at Griffith College and his career to date so far.
+The Spotlight On podcast welcomes alumni Neil Curran to speak about his time studying at Griffith College and his career to date.
 Neil works as a Professional Improviser / Corporate Trainer / Executive Coach / Event Speaker and has his own podcast 'Neil+1' .
-The Neil+1 Podcast features raw, face to face interviews with inspiring and interesting Improvisers that Neil meets on his travels.
-Neil is also the founder and Director of Improv Fest Ireland and Assistant Director of Improv Utopia Ireland.
+The Neil+1 podcast features raw, face-to-face interviews with inspiring and interesting improvisers that Neil meets on his travels.
+Neil is also the founder and director of Improv Fest Ireland and Assistant Director of Improv Utopia Ireland.

-Once upon a time Founder of No Drama Theatre as well as many other improv and theatre projects.
-Neil has a Masters in Training and Education from Griffith College and is a certified Personal & Executive Coach.
+Once upon a time founder of No Drama Theatre as well as many other improv and theatre projects.
+Neil completed the MA in Training and Education from Griffith College and is a certified Personal and Executive Coach.

 Episode 2 - Clementine Moores

-In Episode 2 of Spotlight On we catch up with Clementine Moores academic and career achievements.
+In Episode 2 of Spotlight On, we catch up with Clementine Moore's academic and career achievements.
 Clementine studied LLB (Hons) Irish Law, graduating in 2018 and now works at Accenture as a Legal Copyright Associate.
 During this episode of the podcast we get a unique insight into studying as an international student with Griffith College.
-We also cover Clementine’s nomination for students of the year at the 2018 Irish Law Awards and Clementine’s aspirations for future career progression.
+We also cover Clementine’s nomination for student of the year at the 2018 Irish Law Awards and Clementine’s aspirations for future career progression.